Planning for Success by Reducing Risks

 The gums, underlying bone, and surrounding tissues at the incision site are susceptible to infection following a surgical procedure.
 It is important to strictly follow all post-operative instructions and practice good oral hygiene habits to remove bacteria in the treatment area.

 When an implant is placed in the back, upper quadrant of the mouth, occasionally the post can cause problems with the maxillary sinus.
-Dr. Patch is adamant that all of our patients have a computerized tomography (CT) scan done before their procedure.
+Dr. Patch is adamant that all of our patients have computerized tomography (CT) scan done before their procedure.
 This allows us to determine the amount of healthy bone available to support the implant.
 To protect against potential sinus problems before the surgery, some patients will need to undergo sinus lifting and bone grafting procedures.

 Damage to Surrounding Tissues and Nerves